mohitatgithub/fifa2018_challenge/README.md

 ### FIFA Challenge

 #### Introduction
-This is notebook for Upgrad FIFA prediction challenge. we have used 4 datasets, 6 features & weighted average method to make naive predictions for round 16, quarter-finals, semi-finals & finals. visualization was done in tableau & remianing eda, data preprocessing & score calculation was done in R.
+This is notebook for Upgrad FIFA prediction challenge. we have used 4 datasets, 6 features & weighted average method to make naive predictions for round 16, quarter-finals, semi-finals & finals. visualization was done in tableau & remaining EDA, data preprocessing & score calculation was done in R.

 #### Data Sources: